corriedotdev/corriedotdev.github.io/_posts/2022-03-23-investing.md

 ---
 layout: post
-title: 📈 Investing is the best game.
+title: 📈 Investing is fun.
-excerpt: "Becoming financially literate to break out the loop, balance your portfolio and understand the rules and laws of our society to capitalize upon.
-It soon becomes the best game out there.
+excerpt: "Becoming financially literate to break out the loop, balance your portfolio and understand how much knowledge there is to gain from setting up a company.
 Basic discussion on my views on crypto and stocks included.
-Not investment advice, but points to support becoming financial literate and have enough money to do what you love."
+Not investment advice, but points to support becoming financially literate."
 categories: [investment]
 comments: true